 - Minimum 3.0 or B grade point average over the two most recent years of study.

 - Bachelor’s degree.

 Material Included in the Online Application:

 - GNM application.
-Note that there is no application fee for GNM status.
+Note that there is a $75 application fee for GNM status.

 - Unofficial transcripts should be uploaded from each institution from which you received a degree of Bachelor or higher.